- Instant Guru Review – Scam? More Like Instant Regret Based On The Complaints - November 30, 2020

 The Red-Flags That Prove It’s a Scam

-I appreciate that if you have come across the AD Formula system prior to landing on this review then you might have been getting really excited at the thought of being able to easily earn so much money and as a result you may not really want to believe me when I say it’s a scam…
+I appreciate that if you have come across the AD Formula system prior to landing on this review then you might have been getting really excited at the thought of being able to easily earn so much money and as a result, you may not really want to believe me when I say it’s a scam…

-So for that reason I’ve decided to bring to your attention some of the red-flags on the AD Formula website which prove it is indeed a scam & that you should definitely avoid it unless you want to lose money.
+So for that reason, I’ve decided to bring to your attention some of the red-flags on the AD Formula website which prove it is indeed a scam & that you should definitely avoid it unless you want to lose money.

 1. The Creator Jack Heaton Is Fake

-First things, I’d like to point out the so-called “CEO of the AD Formula system” is indeed a phony.
+First things, I’d like to point out the so-called “CEO of the AD Formula system” is indeed a phoney.
 Mr Jack Heaton, who’s shown pictured on the AD Formula website isn’t actually Jack Heaton at all…

 And the photo as shown below has just been pulled from a stock image website:

 The AD Formula website seems to want you to believe that the system has been featured in several news & high-profile publications such as Lifehacker, The Huffington Post, Yahoo Finance & even Business Insider (as shown below):

 A quick Google search though & a search of each of the individual sites proves that those claims are totally false.
 The AD Formula system has never been featured on any of those sites listed.